TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

       .. versionadded:: 3.2

       .. versionchanged:: 3.4
-         Modules that raise :exc:`SkipTest` on import are recorded as skips, not errors.
+         Modules that raise :exc:`SkipTest` on agiza are recorded as skips, not errors.
          Discovery works for :term:`namespace packages <namespace package>`.
          Paths are sorted before being imported so that execution order is